Begarudev/alchemizt/docs/stage5_api_scaffold.md

 - `GET /` — describes the service responsibility pulled from the architecture doc so teams can confirm wiring quickly.
 - `GET /routes` — advertises every domain route (method, path, handler) exported by that process.

-Shared enums (`ServiceName`) and interfaces (`MatchEvent`, `RouteDefinition`, `SubmissionEnvelope`) live in `packages/contracts`.
-Services should import these rather than redefining domain shapes. `packages/http-kit` centralizes middleware such as request logging, async error handling, and standardized health responses.
+Shared enums (`ServiceName`) and interfaces (`MatchEvent`, `RouteDefinition`, `SubmissionEnvelope`, `MatchRoom`, `RoomParticipant`, `CountdownState`) live in `packages/contracts`.
+Services should import these rather than redefining domain shapes. `packages/http-kit` centralizes middleware such as request logging, async error handling, standardized health responses, and optional CORS.

+## Prototype Vertical Slice

+To validate the Stage 5 orchestration flows early, we added a prototype slice:

+- **Match Orchestrator (`services/match-orchestrator`)**
+  - `POST /rooms` — create a room with puzzle + timer metadata.
+  - `POST /rooms/:roomId/join` — add a participant with a role.
+  - `POST /rooms/:roomId/ready` — toggle readiness per participant.
+  - `POST /rooms/:roomId/countdown` — start or reset countdown state.
+  - `GET /rooms/:roomId` / `GET /rooms` — inspect individual or aggregate room state.
+  - Uses the new shared contracts so other services/clients can rely on consistent payloads.
+- **Frontend Shell (`apps/frontend-shell`)**
+  - React + Vite SPA powered by TanStack Router/Query and Zustand.
+  - Polls the orchestrator, exposes forms for each prototype action, and visualizes lobby state.
+  - React Compiler lint/babel plugins are enabled to keep components compatible with future compiler builds.

+See `docs/prototype_service_frontend_plan.md` for the detailed scope and follow-up work.

 Example verification flow: